franko/gsl-shell/doc/user-manual/graphics.rst

 .. class:: Window

-   .. function:: window([layout])
+   .. function:: window([layout, defer_show])

       Create a new empty window with the layout given by the optional :ref:`layout string <layout-string>`.
       If the argument is omitted the window will have a single drawing area that will cover the whole window.
+      If the second argument evaluates to "true" the window will not be shown on the screen.
+      The window can be shown afterward using the method :meth:`~Window.show`.

    .. method:: layout(spec)